 Iceland has an abundance of wonderful sights.
 There are, of course, some of the must-see places in Iceland, that you shouldn’t miss when visiting the country.
 They are a bit more popular and touristy, but they have been a symbol of Iceland for some time and they are truly spectacular.
 For example, not visiting the natural hot springs would be a big mistake!

 Apart from that, the country of ice has still many hidden treasures.
 In some of the places, you will be entirely alone, in others, you can see some people.
-Although the number of foreign visitors in Iceland is said to exceed 1 mln a year, with around 1.7 mln coming only last year, you can still discover some of the Iceland hidden gems, as well as unusual places in Iceland.
+Although the number of foreign visitors in Iceland is said to exceed 1 mln a year, with around 1.7 mln coming only last year, you can still discover some of Iceland’s hidden gems, as well as unusual places in Iceland.

 Planning a trip to Iceland?
 Check out these posts: